MFA in Writing News

 By Mollie Hawkins

 Bennington Writing Seminars recently announced a new dual-genre concentration as part of the MFA in Writing; beginning January 2027, students can study literary translation alongside fiction, nonfiction, or poetry.
-Designed and directed by faculty member Bruna Dantas Lobato '15, the concentration is an opportunity for current and future students to deepen their understanding of literature through a global perspective.
+Designed and led by faculty member Bruna Dantas Lobato '15, the concentration is an opportunity for current and future students to deepen their understanding of literature through a global perspective.
 We asked Lobato a few questions about the new concentration and the art of literary translation.

 An image of the cover of the book Flights by Olga Tokarczuk Study Literary Translation at the Bennington Writing Seminarscovers of translated works by Bennington College-related authors